jpcx/ranged-date/docs/API.md

 ## Module

 ### rangedDate ⇒ <code>number</code> \| <code>boolean</code>
-Converts a given input to the number of milliseconds since the Unix epoch, provided that it can be parsed and recognized as seconds, milliseconds, or microseconds within a specified range in years from the current date.
+Converts a given string, number, or date to the number of milliseconds since the Unix epoch, provided that it can be recognized as seconds, milliseconds, or microseconds within a specified range in years from the current date.

 **Returns**: <code>number</code> \| <code>boolean</code> - Converted time in ms or false if outside range.